apigee/istio-mixer-adapter/README.md

 For the following, we'll assume you've installed Istio's [Hello World](https://github.com/istio/istio/tree/master/samples/helloworld).

-You should be able to access this service successfully:
+Once installed, you should be able to access the service successfully:

     curl http://${GATEWAY_URL}/hello